 - Spinal Bricks

 - Forsterite Bricks

-Brief description of these fire brick types are given below:
+A brief description of these fire brick types is given below:

 1. Acid Refractory Bricks

-For binding bases, 1 to 2% lime may be added on.
+For binding bases, 1 to 2% lime may be added.
 Acid bricks are burnt at large temperatures for lengthy periods.